Winter Closure Hours

 • Open study areas are available on a first-come, first-served basis.

-• Group study rooms, study carrels, after-hours study spaces, and lockers are reserved for Stanford students only.
+• Group study rooms, study carrels, and lockers are reserved for Stanford students only.

 • Licensed electronic resources may be accessed on designated public computers within the libraries.
 Access from personal devices or off campus requires a SUNet ID.